 The psychological problems associated with being obese can also affect your relationships with family and friends and may lead to depression.

 Obesity affects nearly every part of the body.
-If you’re living with obesity, you can treat or manage many of these risk factors with a combination of diet, exercise, and lifestyle changes.
-Remember that even losing what seems like a small amount of weight, such as 3% or more of your original body weight, and maintaining this for life, can significantly reduce your risk of developing obesity-related complications like diabetes and heart disease.
-Treatment for obesity usually involves a long-term plan for making lifestyle changes.
+You can treat or manage many of risk factors associated with obesity by a diet, exercise, and lifestyle changes.
+Losing 3% or more of your original body weight regularly can significantly reduces risk of obesity-related complications.
+These include diseases like diabetes and heart disease.
+Moreover, treatment for obesity usually involves a long-term plan for making lifestyle changes.
 Medicine or surgery is sometimes used.

 A healthy weight is important in maintaining good health.
-Taking steps to prevent obesity in your daily life is a good first step.
+In addition to this taking steps to prevent obesity in your daily life is a good first step.

 - Keep a food diary of what you ate, where you ate, and how you were feeling before and after you ate.